Chasexj/Meeting-Notes/Traffic-Classification/11-15-23-chase-nick.md

    *Automated Translation*: Developing a system that can accurately translate high-level, often abstract networking instructions into specific configuration commands for different types of network devices (like Cisco, Juniper, etc.).

    *Understanding Context*: Ensuring the system comprehends various networking contexts and applies the correct configuration logic accordingly.
+Domain knowledge specifically: what are these contexts?

    *Cross-Vendor Compatibility*: Addressing the challenge of translating instructions into commands compatible with different vendors' devices, each with their unique syntax and capabilities.

    *Error Handling and Validation*: Implementing robust error handling and validation mechanisms to ensure that generated configurations are not only syntactically correct but also logically sound and safe to deploy.
+Reinforcement learning by validation using misconfiguration detection tools?

    **Applications**: